srikrish2812/quantize_open_source_llms/README.md

 python3 convert.py <model_folder../os_model/sqlcoder-34b-alpha> --outfile ./models/sqlcoder-34b-alpha/ggml-sqlcoder-34b-f16.gguf --outtype f16
 ```

 8. Now let's quantize the above generated model to q4_k.
-You can qunatize it to q8_0 for better performance(to do it replace q4_k with q8_0 in the below code).
+You can quantize it to q8_0 for better performance(to do it replace q4_k with q8_0 in the below code).
 ```bash
 ./quantize ./models/sqlcoder-34b-alpha/ggml-sqlcoder-34b-f16.gguf ./models/sqlcoder-34b-alpha/ggml-sqlcoder-34b-q4_k.gguf.bin q4_k
 ```

 9. We can use this model for various text-generation tasks.
 The model downloaded performs well for the task of natural language to SQL query generation.